tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

    and that the credential's time to live is no more than 7 days.
 2. Verify that expected_cert_verify_algorithm matches
    the scheme indicated in the server's CertificateVerify message.
-3. Verify that expected_version matches the protocol version indicated in the server's "supported_versions" extension.
-4. Verify that the end-entity certificate satisfies the conditions specified in
+3. Verify that the end-entity certificate satisfies the conditions specified in
    {{certificate-requirements}}.
-5. Use the public key in the server's end-entity certificate to verify the signature of the credential using the algorithm indicated by DelegatedCredential.algorithm.
+4. Use the public key in the server's end-entity certificate to verify the signature of the credential using the algorithm indicated by DelegatedCredential.algorithm.